Linux Shells and Types Explained

 $exec [path of the new shell]

-For example, the following command sets the current shell to the C shell.
+For example, the following command sets the current shell to the csh shell.

 $exec /bin/csh

-This command changes the current shell in the current session only.
-It means, the current shell will be set to the default shell again when the user will terminate the current session.
-Let's understand this through an example.
+This command changes the current shell only in the current session.
+When the user terminates the current session, his shell changes to the default shell again.
+Let's understand it through an example.

 changing shell temporarily